7 minute read

 One of the most common uses of NED is search engines.
 For example, Google's search engine uses NED to return relevant search engine results over 8.5 billion times per day.

 While search engines provide helpful information, they are not always efficient in returning the information your business needs.
-This information is often held by ontologies.
+Ontologies often hold this information.

 NED and ontologies

 NED solutions are often supported by ontologies.
-They include information about entities, such as people, places, organisations, and concepts, together with their relationships.
+They include information about entities, such as people, places, organisations, and concepts, and their relationships.
 Semantic search can exploit this knowledge to recognise and disambiguate entities mentioned in user queries, resulting in more accurate search results.

-Ontologies play a crucial role in enabling semantic search by providing structured and standardised representations of knowledge.
-Through semantic search, ontologies facilitate more precise and context-aware information retrieval
+Ontologies play a crucial role in enabling semantic search by providing structured and standardised knowledge representations.
+Through semantic search, ontologies facilitate more precise and context-aware information retrieval.

 Other key functionalities of ontologies in the context of semantic search are:

-• Query expansion: Ontologies can be used to expand user queries by identifying related concepts and terms.
+- Query expansion: Ontologies can expand user queries by identifying related concepts and terms.
 By incorporating these expanded queries, semantic search engines can retrieve more complete and relevant information that may not have been explicitly mentioned by the user.

-• Integration of heterogeneous data sources: Ontologies can be a common vocabulary to integrate and harmonise data from different sources.
+- Integration of heterogeneous data sources: Ontologies can be a common vocabulary for integrating and harmonising data from different sources.
 Semantic search engines can exploit ontologies to bridge the gap between different data formats and sources, enabling users to search and retrieve information seamlessly across multiple repositories.

 NED in industries (with examples)